imxugan/CSGO-Skill/TERMS.md

 <hr/>

 # CSGO Skill User Agreement
-Last updated: January 16th, 2018
+Last updated: February 9th, 2018

 The CSGO Skill User Agreement is a legal document that explains your rights and obligations as a user or contributor to CSGO Skill.
 To make things simple, we wrote these terms to be as short and clear as possible.
 Please read this in full, it should only take about 2 minutes.

 "We" refers, collectively, to the owner of the CSGO Skill repository and its collaborators.
 Contributors do NOT equal collaborators.
 Collaborators can only be invited by the owner of the repository.
 The repository is located at github.com/almic/CSGO-Skill.

 #### A. Your Account
 By completing the registration process with a valid Steam account and email address, you become a user of CSGO Skill and create a CSGO Skill account.
-You are responsible for your CSGO Skill account and it's security.
+You are responsible for your CSGO Skill account and it's security, as well as the security of your Steam account, as detailed in the Steam Subscriber Agreement.
 We will securely retain only your email address, all other information is either publicly available through the Steam Web API or provided by you.
 You may not become a user if you are under the age of 13.
 This project is not intended for children under 13 and we will not knowingly collect personal information from children under the age of 13.

 #### B. Affiliation with Steam
 We *are not* endorsed or affiliated with Valve.
 We only play with Steam and follow their rules.